brcrista/Haskell-Notes/Learn-You-A-Haskell/11-functors-and-monoids.md

 fmap = (.)
 ```

+## Another view of functors

+A first look at functors usually characterize them as a "container" for a value that can be mapped over.
+A better fit at this point would be "something that produces values."
+- A list produces values when you iterate over it.
+- A `Maybe` produces 0 or 1 values.
+- A function produces a value when you call it with an argument.

+When you map over a functor, you add something to it that changes the values as they come out.

 ## Functor Laws

 While it's not enforced by Haskell's type system, we define functors mathematically by a set of properties that must hold for the way `fmap` is defined.